ORF-4450/Tribot/README.md

 3) Right click on the project in Eclipse and select "Refresh"

 ****************************************************************************************************************
+Version 1.1

+*	Final version before 2018 build season.
+Works but needs further development of driving design (joysticks).

+R Corn
+January 2018.

-Version 11.0T
+Version 1.0

-*	Branch for Tribot project.
+*	Created new code base for 3 wheeled Tribot project.
+Based on Robot11 before conversion to 2018 spec.

 R. Corn
 November 2017.

-Version 11.0

-*	Cloned from Robot10.
-2017 specific code removed, cleaned up in preparation for 2018 season.

-S. Flo
-October 1, 2017